Engkanto: Orang bunian

 Orang bunian are supernatural beings from Malaysian, Bruneian, and Indonesian folklore, often compared to elves.
 Their name means "hidden people" or "whistling people," and they are usually invisible to humans, except to those with spiritual sensitivity.
 They look almost exactly like humans, often dressed in traditional ancient Southeast Asian clothing.
 Like the engkanto in Philippine mythology, orang bunian live in a hidden realm parallel to ours and can interact with people in mysterious ways.
 Both are believed to be beautiful, powerful beings who can either help or harm, much like the elves of European folklore or the jinn of Arabian tradition.

 Patupaiarehe

 In Māori culture, Patupaiarehe are beings similar to Philippine engkanto and European elves and fairies.
 Patupaiarehe are supernatural beings in Māori mythology, often described as pale-skinned with red or blonde hair.
 They look human but live in misty forests or mountains, away from people.
 Sunlight harms them, so they are active mostly at night or on foggy days.
 They dislike fire and cooked food, and their music is said to be more beautiful than human music.
 Like the pale-skinned engkanto of Philippine mythology, patupaiarehe are spirit-like beings who live in hidden places, can be seen by only a few, and may react negatively if disturbed.

-Yaksha

-Yakshas in Hinduism and engkantos in Philippine folklore are both nature spirits with complex, dual natures, sometimes benevolent, sometimes malevolent.
-Yakshas, found in Hindu, Buddhist, and Jain traditions, are associated with forests, rivers, and hidden treasures, and can be protectors or tricksters.
-Similarly, engkantos are spirits tied to nature, often living in trees or remote areas, and are believed to bless or curse humans depending on how they are treated.
-While yakshas have a more structured presence in religious texts, engkantos come from oral folk traditions.